 “5 Inventors“, Our Game, John Thorn

-When reviewing the documented facts, the educated opinions of baseball historians, and the impact of Dr. Daniel Lucius ‘Doc’ Adams, M.D.’s contributions to the development of our National Pastime, if the National Baseball Hall of Fame is to live up to its mission, there is no choice but to finally recognize him with enshrinement.
-A fair and honest assessment by the Early Baseball Era Committee must result in his election.
+When reviewing the documented facts, the educated opinions of respected baseball historians, and the impact of Dr. Daniel Lucius ‘Doc’ Adams, M.D.’s contributions to the development of our National Pastime, if the National Baseball Hall of Fame is to live up to its mission, there is no choice but to finally recognize this pioneer with enshrinement.
+A fair and honest assessment by the Historical Overview and Classic Baseball Era Committees can produce no other outcome.
 A 160-year wait is more than long enough.

 Doc Adams has been dead since 1899; he is too well versed in the art of patience.